saplouie/quest-submissions/chapter 2.0/Day 3/ArrayDictionaryOptionals.md

 4. Using this picture below, explain...

-What the error message means. -The error means the type that needs to be returned is of type String and doesn't the actual type returned, an Optional String.
+What the error message means. -The error means the type that needs to be returned is of type String and doesn't match the actual type returned, an Optional String.

-Why we're getting this error - thing[0x03] is the element of a dictionary with type Optional String.
+Why we're getting this error - thing[0x03] is an element of a dictionary with type Optional String.
 The main function is wanting a return type of String.

-How to fix it - We can fix it by changing the return value to an option type
+How to fix it - We can fix it by changing the return value to an optional type
 ![image](https://user-images.githubusercontent.com/26511703/168449089-2dc26619-52ae-466e-9844-9b6dcda206f8.png)

+Alternatively, the return can be unwrapped with the following statement:

+return thing[0x03]!